gabrielpprieto/stocks_nlp/README.md

 ![Train and Test Accuracy](./images/results.png)

-Not a great improvement was observed on the model with all extra features besides the text in comparison with the single feature model.
+Not a great improvement was observed on the model with all extra features in comparison to the single feature model.

 On the other hand, 57% accuracy score on the testing data is a 73% improvement on a baseline random choice model.